 ptr mechanism can be replaced with the

-When SPF was first standardized in RFC4408, a new DNS record type named
+When SPF was originally standardized in rfc4408, a new DNS record type named

 SPF was also specified.